hassio-addons/hassio-vagrant/README.md

 ![Home Assistant](images/homeassistant.png)

-This setup comes preloaded with [netdata][] and [Portainer][portainer] to provide you, even more, insight to what is happing under the hood.
+This setup comes preloaded with [netdata][] and [Portainer][portainer] to provide you, even more, insight into what is happing under the hood.

 ### Portainer